Margaret Catherine Berry: August 8, 1915 – April 9, 2017

 In the 1970s, former UT Chancellor Harry Ransom asked Margaret to assemble an illustrated history of the University.
 The book, published by the UT Press, appeared in 1981.
 She also authored Brick by Golden Brick (a resource compilation on UT buildings), UT History 101, and The University of Texas Trivia Book, as well as histories of the Scottish Rite Dormitory and University United Methodist Church.

 Though she officially “retired” in 1980, Margaret continued to be a popular personality on the Forty Acres and in Austin.
 She served as president of the Austin Woman’s Club and the Retired Faculty-Staff Association, was indispensable on the Texas Exes Scholarship Committee and UT Heritage Society, and was an active volunteer with the University United Methodist Church.
 In March 1981, the men of the Tejas Club, a student organization, asked her to be the guest speaker at the first annual Texas Independence Day Breakfast for faculty and students.
 The tradition continued through this year, when Margaret led the assembly in a “Toast to Texas.”
 (A decade ago the Club made her an honorary member.)
-In 1995, at the request of the provost’s office – and at the sprite age of 80 – Margaret agreed to teach a freshman seminar from 1995–2002.
+In 1995, at the request of the provost’s office – and at the spry age of 80 – Margaret agreed to teach a freshman seminar from 1995–2002.

 Above: March 2, 2017 – a 101-year old Margaret Berry is surrounded by members of the Tejas Club after the Texas Independence Day breakfast to honor UT faculty and students.